dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 <p class="caption">Example 2</p>
 </div>

-The last example shows that it exists multiple ways to build a given graphical representation.
+The last example shows that there exists multiple ways to build a given graphical representation.
 However, all those representations can be "sorted" by relevance in a **given situation**.
 That being said, I think that for each context, depending on different elements such as the objective, the data and the audience, there exists a particular representation that is the most appropriate for **that particular situation**.
-Then, there are multiple representations that are still good, which means that the objective is then to pratice and gain experience to ultimatly approach the most suited one.
+Then, there are multiple representations that are still good, which means that the objective is then to practice and gain experience to ultimately approach the most suited one.

 [^hadley]: Hadley Wickham